ohexel/ohexel.github.io/_posts/2019-11-01-chicagos-weather-2018.md

 theme_set(temp_theme)
 ```

 Then we get the temperatures.
+"Now wait a minute!," you say.
+"What does the German Meteorological Service have to do with Chicago's weather."
+You got me.
+This is kind of a reverse bait-and-switch.
+A bait-and-switch-and-backswitch.
+Bear with me.

 The DWD data comes in zipped .txt files.
 For some reason, they use `;` as the separator and `.` as the decimal point, so neither `read.csv` nor `read.csv2` will work with default parameters.
 Note too that the DWD website proposes a "current" and a "historical" dataset for every weather station.
 I'm not sure whether this is always the case, but for the weather station that I chose, the two overlapped in time.

 ``` r
 file01 <- "../data/produkt_klima_tag_19470101_20181231_04271.txt"